ericschorling/Sean_vs_AI/README.md

 Sean is the master coder who has a date with destiny or the evil Ai who is trying to hack into DigitalCrafts.
 Sean is receiving help from David to defeat the evil Ai to save DigitalCrafts.

 ## Motivation behind the game
-To create a game that was inviting to entry level programmers who are familiar with using dictionaries, booleans, if and then statements, and for loops.
+To create a game that was inviting for entry level programmers who are familiar with using dictionaries, booleans, if and then statements, and for loops.

 ## Tools used
 * Python 3